arielfr/universal-address/README.md

 Thanks to our multicultural team, we had the opportunity to know other kind of problems which are happening in the world and how to solve them with tech solutions.

 ## What's next for Universal Address

+Some features we would like to add:
+* Given some location, and considering some distance radius, we could show all the people who have an UA in that radius on a map
+* Given a 3 word adderss, we could show all the people who have an UA in that portion of the planet.

 ## Install